ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 This is a multi-part process:

-1. Rename `src/pages` to `src/tea`
+1. Create a subfolder named `src/pages/tea`.
+2. Move the existing files in `src/pages` within the `src/pages/tea` subfolder.
-2. Replace `Home` with `TeaListPage` for all filenames within `src/tea`
+3. Replace `Home` with `TeaListPage` for all filenames within `src/pages/tea`.
-   - For example, `src/tea/Home.test.tsx` becomes `src/tea/TeaListPage.test.tsx`
+   - For example, `src/pages/tea/Home.test.tsx` becomes `src/pages/tea/TeaListPage.test.tsx`.
+4. Rename the `Home` component to `TeaListPage`.
-3. Fix the routing
+5. Fix the routing.
-4. Fix the tests
+6. Fix the tests.
-5. Make minor updates to the code
+7. Make minor updates to the code.

 ### Fix the Routing